sda97ghb/CppProperties/README.md

 If setter of read-only property is called **Property\<T\>::CallSetterOfReadOnlyPropertyException** will be thrown.

 # ObservableProperty\<T\>
 Observable properties are similar to usual properties but also can be observed.
+Each observable property can have any number of observers.

 ## Observing mechanism
 ```c++